 Our curriculum is based on the principles of the developmental psychology.
 We see child development in toddler and preschooler ages as a development of two important virtues: will and purpose.
 Will helps the child to explore his or her developing skills and develop autonomy, while purpose gives initiative, a sense of confidence, and the ability to make decisions.

 Social-emotional and creativity development.

-Our staff is responsive and enthusiastic.
+Our staff are responsive and enthusiastic.
 It creates optimal conditions for children’s personality development.
-Also, activities such as dance, music, and drama contribute to the social-emotional and creativity development.
+Also, activities such as dance, music, and drama contribute to social-emotional and creativity development.
 We believe that only the child who feels secure and comfortable can succeed academically in the long term.
-Therefore we never compromise a child’s confidence or sense of security for a better performance in the short term.
+Therefore we never compromise a child’s confidence or sense of security for better performance in the short term.

 Dance is a primal part of the human experience across all cultures and time periods that unites us all no matter our age.
 The benefits it has on early childhood development cannot be overestimated.

-Physical development is one of the most obvious benefits dance classes have for children.
+Physical development is one of the most obvious benefits dance has for children.
 They learn a great range of motion, body awareness, balance, muscle strength, coordination, and endurance.
 Movement patterns require children to use their entire body to reach a level of fitness that is unparalleled by other activities.
-Through dance classes, kids begin to understand that the possibilities of movement are endless and fun to explore.
+Through dance, kids begin to understand that the possibilities of movement are endless and fun to explore.

 We provide two methods of physical activity: teacher-Led (structured) and free play (unstructured) activities.
 Structured physical activities are engaging, pre-planned, quick and intense activities led by our teachers.
 Unstructured activity is free play for children to be creative and use their imagination.
 Some examples of activities: